 Altaf Hussain Haji

-Also, efforts are needed for the development of infrastructure, generation of employment and alleviation of poverty to bring about the desired socio-economic development of Jammu and Kashmir.
-There is also an urgent need to undertake an impact assessment study of the schemes implemented by the government on the socio-economic conditions of the people, particularly those belonging to the economy of various sectors.
-On the other side crowdfunding, a new concept developed for new business ventures can be useful at this moment in Jammu and Kashmir
+Also, efforts are needed for the development of infrastructure, generation of employment and alleviation of poverty in rural areas to bring about the desired socio-economic development of Jammu and Kashmir.
+There is also an urgent need to undertake an impact assessment study of the schemes implemented by the government on the socio-economic conditions of the people.
+Such a study would help in assessing the ground realities of the impact of various schemes on the social and economic conditions of people inhabiting these areas.

 Altaf Hussain Haji, ISS, is Deputy Director General National Statistical Office, Shimla.
 He can be contacted at email@example.com